Arts & Culture Department

 --Schools, not artists, should apply for projects that take place in schools.

-Community and Visual Arts: Ellen Augarten has been a portrait photographer for over twenty-five years, specializing in fine black and white images of her favorite subject: people.
+Ellen Augarten (ex-officio) has been a portrait photographer for over twenty-five years, specializing in fine black and white images of her favorite subject: people.
 She’s on the grant review committee and the exhibition committee.

-Freeman Stein is a retired educator and restauranteur.
+Freeman Stein (Treasurer) is a retired educator and restaurateur.
 He has lived in Northampton/Florence for over thirty years.
 He has written grants and evaluated programs in education and the arts.
-He helped to develop an coordinate a visual and performing arts program for a public middle school, has worked with a wide range of artists and arts organizations to develop programs for students and teachers, and was a founding member of a public secondary school.
+He helped to develop and coordinate a visual and performing arts program for a public middle school, has worked with a wide range of artists and arts organizations to develop programs for students and teachers, and was a founding member of a public secondary school.

 Rachel Hart is the Outreach Manager at Amherst Cinema where she raises support for the non-profit theater through memberships, donations, grants and volunteers.
 Prior to this she was the Associate Director of the Cinema Arts Centre in Huntington, NY and a Film Programmer and Administrative Director at the Roxie Theater in San Francisco.
 She earned her MA in Film Studies from San Francisco State University, where she also taught a course on Cinematheque Management.
 Rachel received her BA in Philosophy and Film from Clark University.

-Board meetings take place in the City Hall Hearing Room at 210 Main Street from 7:00 PM - 9:00 PM on the second Tuesday of every month.
-Please email us for the up-to-date schedule.
+Board meetings take place in the City Hall Hearing Room at 210 Main Street from 7:00 PM - 9:00 PM.
+Please contact email@example.com for the up-to-date schedule and details.